vegaprotocol/documentation/docs/concepts/trading-framework.md

 ## Market data [WIP]

 ### Decimal places
-The number of decimal places for various figures can be configured, including the increments an order size can be priced in and the number of decimal places an asset has.
+Decimal places come up in lots of situations on Vega.
+They're used for proposing assets, using those assets for a market, and deciding how large or small an order size can be.

+They can be configured in the asset's original governance proposal, and then refined even further in a market governance proposal.

 #### Market decimal places
 It is possible to configure a market for which orders can only be priced in increments of a specific size.
 This is done by specifying, within a market proposal, a different (smaller) number of decimal places than the market's settlement asset supports.
 Consider a market that settles in GBP.
 This market can be configured to have 0 decimal places so that the price levels on the order book will be separated by at least £1, rather than the default £0.01 that the asset would support.

 #### Asset decimal places [WIP]
+In effect, the number of decimal places tell you how divisible a token or asset is.
+To start, the number of decimal places of an asset used on Vega is defined in the asset governance proposal that introduces the asset to the network.
+An asset should have up to the number of decimal places that its original token contract has.

+When an asset is chosen to be a market's settlement asset, it can have its decimal places limited further for that market specifically.
+(Why?)

 ## Liquidity
 The Vega protocol allows liquidity to be priced individually for each market, a design decision that allows for liquidity providers to earn more on markets with little LP competition, and drives down fees on markets where there are many participants committing liquidity.